rossigee/bitnodes-hardware/README.md

     $ tail -f *.log /tmp/*.log

 ### Django Project Update
-Stable updates are periodically pushed or merged into the master branch of https://github.com/ayeowch/bitnodes-hardware.
-To update your local copy of the project, execute the following commands.
+Stable updates are periodically pushed or merged into the master branch.
+Execute the following commands to update your local copy of the project.

     $ workon hardware
     $ git checkout master